Songonge/Excel-Projects/Sales Analysis/Sales_Analysis_Report.md

 12. [Conclusion](#Conclusion)

 ## Introduction
 The purpose of this report is to provide an in-depth analysis of the Superstore dataset, downloaded from Kaggle, using Excel.
 The dataset contained entries from different states and different cities in the United States.
-The project involved data cleaning, exploratory data analysis, visualization, and deriving insights to aid decision-making.
+The project involved data cleaning, exploratory data analysis, data visualization, and deriving insights to support decision-making.

 ## Project Description
 This project focused on analyzing sales performance, customer segmentation, and product trends for a Superstore business.
 The dataset contained sales transactions across various regions, customer segments, product categories, and subcategories.